A Hybrid Graph Neural Network for Enhanced EEG-Based Depression Detection: Introduction

-Firstly, graph connections in previous GNN-based methods typically fall into two categories: fixed connections\cite{2021bibm_gcn,dgcnn,24SGPSL,62SDGCN,hubin2022grapheeg} and instance-adaptive connections\cite{IAG,graphsleepnet,hubin2023explainableGCN,luo2023GNN}.
-The fixed graph connections can uncover the common patterns among depressed patients for stable detection of depression.
-Conversely, the instance-adaptive connections consider individual differences and capture individualized patterns.
-Despite their widespread use, researchers usually select only one type of connections for the construction of graph.
-However, neuroscience research reveals that depressed individuals exhibit both common and individualized abnormal patterns in their brain networks\cite{2015fcdepr,2016fcdepr}.
-Specifically, depression patients commonly exhibit abnormal activity in the default mode network (DMN)\cite{2015fcdepr}, while various subtypes of depression demonstrate individualized abnormal patterns in cognitive control network (CCN)\cite{subtypes}.
-This physiological behavior indicates that only constructing one type of graph connections is inadequate for the complete interpretation of depression, which motivates us to integrate both types of graph connections in depression detection.
+First, graph connections in previous GNN-based methods typically fall into two categories: common connections\cite{2021bibm_gcn,24SGPSL,62SDGCN,hubin2022gicn} and individualized connections\cite{hubin2023explainableGCN,luo2023GNN}.
+Common connections refer to connections that are identical across all instances, while individualized connections are adaptive to each instance.
+The common graph connections can uncover the common patterns among depressed patients, ensuring stable depression detection.
+In contrast, the individualized connections consider individual differences and capture individualized patterns.
+Despite their widespread use, researchers typically select only one type of connection for the construction of graph.
+However, neuroscience research reveals that depressed individuals exhibit both common and individualized abnormal patterns in their brain networks\cite{2015fcdepr}.
+Specifically, depressed patients commonly exhibit abnormal activity in the prefrontal lobe (DMN)\cite{2015fcdepr}, while various subtypes of depression display individualized abnormal patterns in cognitive control network (CCN)\cite{subtypes}.
+This physiological behavior indicates that constructing only one type of graph connection is inadequate for the complete interpretation of depression, which motivates us to integrate both types of graph connections in depression detection.